'WarioWare: Move It!' transforms your family and friends into squirming chaos imps

 An engine for hilarious humiliation

 This constant bewilderment gets much funnier with good company.
 I raced through all of the game's two-player Story mode with my wife and brother-in-law in a few hours.
 While we tag-teamed, the person sitting out got to watch a loony spectator sport, as hapless players scrambled to mime chickens pecking worms, waddle as penguins, or draw shapes with their butts.
-Best of all, the co-op is particularly forgiving; should you fail a task, your partner gets a shot at redemption.
+Best of all, the co-op is particularly forgiving; should you fail a task, your partner can replay it to redeem you.
 Should you run out of lives, you can revive by mimicking a special form on the screen.

 The game's party modes aren't nearly so fun — though their unique gimmicks are worth experiencing at least once.
 Medusa March complicates the motion gameplay by forcing you to hold still at random.
 Galactic Party Quest is like Mario Party, but even more arbitrary (just what I wanted!).
 Who's in Control? has you scrutinize rival teams to find out who's pantomiming microgames and who's actually playing them.
 Of all the party modes, Go the Distance is the only one that would become a staple in my house, and that's because it's the simplest: face off at microgames until one person remains.